gamblevore/speedie/Documentation/isms.md

             Selected
             Modified
             Disabled
             ...

+The `isnt` operator is automatically defined as being the opposite of `is`.
+So as long as you define `syntax is`...  then both the `is` and `isnt` operators are enabled for you!

-So these two lines are equivalent:
+So these two versions are equivalent:

-    require row isnt Disabled
+    require row isnt Disabled                    // version one if row.syntaxis(listviewstate.disabled)      // version two
-    require row.syntaxisnt(listviewstate.disabled)
+        return nil

 Obviously, the first looks better, but they both do the same thing, and the second is how people normally would be testing for flags on states in classes, in other languages.
 You can also do things like this: